Ref Library Sitemap

 Fratenization - A Dutch reader writes, "I have never seen a photograph like this one.
 But of course a Dutch girl or woman going with a German soldier was an every-day occurence in occupied Holland."

 German Fraternization Policies - "Here I am unsure just what the German policies about franternization were.
-Nor are we sure how struingrntly they were enforced.
+Nor are we sure how strictly they were enforced.
 There were liasons between the occupation soldiers and Dutch women.
 The extent of the liasons I am unsure about.
-Nor am I unsure about the number of children fahered by German soldiers.
-And after the War many of these children were austorcized in the Netherlands."
+Nor am I sure about the number of children fathered by German soldiers.
+And after the War, many of these children were ostracized in the Netherlands."

-punishment women forced head shave.
-YouTube video, 1:50 min.
-Comment from observant rutgermsc: Dutch people chant: 'Scheer ze' (shave them), also (0:50) 'Vuile hoer' (dirty whore).
+Former YouTube video (no longer available) entitled: "Punishment women forced head shave".
+Comment from observant rutgermsc: Dutch people chant: 'Scheer ze' (shave them), also 'Vuile hoer' (dirty whore).